 Acquirers have an opportunity to help their merchant customer base take advantage of Chinese tourist’s payment method preferences and the predicted growth of both Chinese tourism and mobile payments.
 Several acquirers are already able to offer a point of sale solution that can accept the most popular Chinese mobile payments app, Alipay, to their merchant base.
 It is hoped that many more acquirers will follow suit.

 If your organisation is ready and able to offer mobile payment solutions to your merchant customers we can help you reach out to them, to promote the benefits of mobile payments acceptance and encourage them to see how it could drive business growth.
 Our highly competitive customer engagement services are fully-scalable, on-demand and utilise the latest technology.
 Plus, our services are white-labelled so that your customers perceive that they are dealing directly with your organisation.
-For more information on how Sysnet’s Envoy services can assist your organisation, fill out the form below and we’ll be in touch.
+For more information on how Sysnet’s Envoy services can assist your organisation, click on the form below and we’ll be in touch.